-The Belmont Abbey College community will be notified through Crusader Alert, our campus emergency notification system and by means of an audible siren.
+The Belmont Abbey College community will be notified through the CrusaderAlert system and by means of our Emergency Notification Siren.
 When the siren is sounded, everyone is to shelter in place in whatever building they are in at the time.
 And if outdoors they are to immediately move inside a building or structure and secure any outside doors.
-The Crusader Alert will be utilized both to communicate a shelter in place/lockdown order and to communicate any specifics of the threat as the information becomes available.
-The college will test the Crusader Alert system periodically throughout the year.
+The CrusaderAlert system and Emergency Notification Siren will be utilized both to communicate a shelter in place/lockdown order and to communicate any specifics of the threat as the information becomes available.
+The College will test the Crusader Alert system periodically throughout the year.